-Deploying JVM COBOL to an Application Server Using some ready-made sample projects, this tutorial guides you through implementing your JVM COBOL code into an Enterprise JavaBean (EJB), then deploying it to a JBoss application server.
+Deploying JVM Using some ready-made sample projects, this tutorial guides you through COBOL to an implementing your JVM COBOL code into an Enterprise JavaBean (EJB), then Application Server deploying it to a JBoss application server.
 Instructions are also included on how to deploy the application to WebSphere and WebLogic application servers.